mohdafaq012/Machine-Learning/README.md

 # Machine-Learning
-Here are my Machine Learning Projects.
+These are my Machine Learning Projects.